Prizes & Awards

 Francis Slack Award

 The Francis G. Slack Award was created by the Southeastern Section of the American Physical Society to honor Excellence in Service to Physics in the Southeast.
-The award is named for Francis G. Slack, a distinguished Vanderbilt University scientist who was a charter member of the Southeastern Section and who contributed significantly to its development.
+The award is named for Francis G. Slack, a distinguished Vanderbilt University scientist who was a Southeastern Section charter member and contributed significantly to its development.

 The award recognizes those who have worked unselfishly to: